 On my fifth day I was ordered, at very short notice, to take the daily RAF flight to the Headquarters of RAF Germany, near Mönchengladbach, to meet the Command Intelligence Officer (CIO), a group captain by rank.
 He welcomed me and then gave me a warning.
 Someone had informed him that I had been to BRIXMIS the previous day.
 It was, he told me, strictly forbidden for personnel of BRIXMIS and 26SU to visit each other's establishments in Berlin, or to exchange intelligence data with them by any means.
 What the group captain appeared not to know, and I was not about to tell him, was that after visiting BRIXMIS my predecessor had also taken me to the US and French equivalent organisations in West Berlin.

 The CIO accepted that I had been to BRIXMIS in all innocence; he said he would deal with my predecessor for having arranged it.
 The CIO told me that the reason for not allowing liaison between different field intelligence agencies was to prevent what was known in the trade as 'action on'.
 The assumption was that if two or more field agencies shared, or even discussed, any particular new intelligence and they then unilaterally acted upon it, it might reveal to the Soviets how the intelligence had been obtained.
 Revealing the source of your intelligence to your enemies was one of the greatest sins in the trade.

 The CIO went on to explain that GCHQ always did the analysis of intelligence product in-house at Cheltenham because it was only GCHQ that had access to intelligence from all sources.
-GCHQ released intelligence to those who were known as 'the customers', defined as those on the front line who would actually make use of the intelligence to fight the Cold War.
+GCHQ released intelligence to those who were known as 'the customers', defined as those who would actually make use of the intelligence to fight the Cold War.
 In the case of the RAF, he told me, Strike Command was the major customer.